iexcloud/docs/source/getting-started/write-and-read-data.md

     });
     ```

     The `apperate.queryData` method's `data` parameter takes an object array that includes a `key` index, and may also include a `subkey` and/or `date` index.
-The code above a `key` index and `subkey` index set to the email and lastname values of the record we're searching for.
+To get the data record we wrote earlier, our `apperate.queryData` call above passes in an email address as a `key` index value and a lastname as the `subkey` index value.

 1. Run the code.
-Apperate returns the matching records in a query response and prints it.
+Apperate returns the matching record in a query response and prints it.

 Here's what the query response looks like in RunKit.